 Since 1996 the WRITE outcome data is encouraging.
-There have been 93 WRITE graduates that have matched into residencies, of those, 62% have selected primary care residencies: 40% into Family Medicine, 13% into Internal Medicine, 10% into Pediatrics.
+As of 2013, there have been 129 WRITE graduates that have matched into residencies, of those, 69% have selected primary care residencies: 44% into Family Medicine, 15% into Internal Medicine, 10% into Pediatrics.

-Practice outcomes are available for 54 graduates of the WRITE program.
-There are 72% of WRITE graduates that are practicing in a primary care specialty.
-Seventeen graduates or 31% have returned to rural areas to practice.
+Practice outcomes are available for 76 graduates of the WRITE program.
+Sixty eight percent of WRITE graduates are practicing in a primary care specialty.
+Twenty five graduates or 33% have returned to rural areas to practice.
 Rural is defined as an area with a Rural Urban Commuting Area (RUCA) score of 4 or greater.
-Sixty five percent of WRITE graduates in rural practice are Family Physicians.
+Sixty percent of WRITE graduates in rural practice are Family Physicians.
 There currently are five WRITE graduates practicing in WRITE communities and teaching the next generation of WRITE students.